NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

 lines on how to format source code.
 For example, Google publishes its Java coding standards for use in open-source projects: [styleguide](https://google.github.io/styleguide/javaguide.html)

+___
+### *Debugging code*

+Programming and debugging should go hand in hand.
+Don't just write a bunch of code and then perform trial and error debugging until it all works.
+Instead, start with a program that does something and make small modifications, debugging them as you go, until the program does what you want.
+That way you will always have a working program, and it will be easier to isolate errors.